Home » Foot and Ankle Conditions in Salt Lake City » Salt Lake City Brachymetatarsia

 In certain cases, treatment is performed to add length to the toe that is too short.
 This can be done surgically using a bone graft, and is possible only if the metatarsal is long enough to allow grafting.
 An external device could also be attached with pins to the metatarsal to gradually encourage the bone to naturally extend to the necessary length.

-Dr. Auger has helped many patients with brachymetatarsia in Salt Lake City, West Jordan, and Sandy, Utah.
-To find out more about how a caring and experienced foot doctor can treat your short toe, call today to talk with Dr. Auger.
+Dr. Auger has helped many patients with brachymetatarsia in Salt Lake City with 3 locations in West Jordan, Millcreek, and Sandy.
+To find out more about how a caring and experienced foot doctor can treat your short toe, Call (801) 619-2170 to schedule a same day appointment.